-- 8.1 The site is located within the settlement boundary, as defined by the Local Development Plan Proposals Map.
+Development Plan Proposals Map.
 The site has no other specific designation or allocation.
 The application should be assessed against policy EC5 'Hotel Development'.
-This states that proposals for hotel development will be permitted: - i.
+This states that proposals for hotel development will be permitted:

+- i.
 Within the Central and Bay Business Areas of the city centre; - ii.
 In appropriate locations for the conversion of suitable residential or commercial properties; - iii.
-At other locations within the urban area, if there is no need to preserve the site for its existing or allocated use, assessed against the relevant policies of the plan. - 8.2 Given that the site is already in hotel use, the proposal raises no land use policy concerns. - 8.3 Planning Policy Wales at paragraph 3.1.4 states: Factors to be taken into account in making planning decisions (material considerations) must be planning matters; that is, they must be relevant to the regulation of the development and use of land in the public interest, towards the goal of sustainability (see 4.2).
+At other locations within the urban area, if there is no need to preserve the site for its existing or allocated use, assessed against the relevant policies of the plan. - 8.3 Given that the site is already in hotel use, the proposal raises no land use policy concerns. - 8.4 Planning Policy Wales at paragraph 3.1.4 states: - Factors to be taken into account in making planning decisions (material considerations) must be planning matters; that is, they must be relevant to the regulation of the development and use of land in the public interest, towards the goal of sustainability (see 4.2).
 The planning system does not exist to protect the private interests of one person against the activities of another.
 Proposals should be considered in terms of their effect on the amenity and existing use of land and buildings in the public interest.
 When determining planning applications local planning authorities must take into account any relevant view on planning matters expressed by neighbouring occupiers, local residents and any other third parties.
-While the substance of local views must be considered, the duty is to decide each case on its planning merits.

-- 8.4 During the processing of this application and after the receipt of the objections the applicant amended his scheme by omitting two of the proposed upper most suites at the north west corner of the development.
+While the substance of local views must be considered, the duty is to decide each case on its planning merits. - 8.5 During the processing of this application and after the receipt of the objections the applicant amended his scheme by omitting two of the proposed upper most suites at the north-west corner of the development.
 The omission of these two suites has reduced the height of the building at its closest point to Amity Court from 18.25m to 15.5m.
 As a consequence the development only marginally infringes the 25 degree angle assessed from the ground floor patio doors of the nearest apartment in Amity Court.
 The apartments are just over 26m from the nearest part of the hotel extension and their floor level is approximately 2m higher than the floor level of the hotel.
 There are 3 ground floor apartments in Amity Court.
 Each apartment has a living room and bedroom facing towards the hotel extension, the living rooms in the end apartments are dual aspect.
-The living room window of the middle apartment faces east towards the hotel. - 8.5 The Council's SPG for residential development includes as a guideline for safeguarding daylight and sunlight a 25 degree angle from a living room window.
+The living room window of the middle apartment faces east towards the hotel. - 8.6 The Council's SPG for residential development includes as a guideline for safeguarding daylight and sunlight a 25 degree angle from a living room window.
 Bedrooms are not normally included as part of the assessment nor are rooms containing more than one effective source of light.
 The Guidelines also state that "The measure of daylight should not fall below 27 degrees."
-The amended scheme does not infringe the 27 degree requirement and only marginally infringes the 25 degree guideline. - 8.6 The windows in the end suites facing west towards Amity Court are to bedrooms with the windows to the living room element facing north and south.
+The amended scheme does not infringe the 27 degree requirement and only marginally infringes the 25 degree guideline. - 8.7 The windows in the end suites of the proposed development facing west towards Amity Court are to bedrooms with the windows to the living room element of the suites facing north and south.
 The Council's privacy standard requires a distance of 21m between facing windows to habitable rooms of dwellings.
 In view of the residential use of a hotel, however transient the occupants, it is not unreasonable to apply this standard in this case.
-It should be noted that this standard is not infringed in this case as there is a separation distance of 26m. - 8.7 The issue of noise has been raised by objectors but this matter has been carefully considered by the Council's Noise Team who raised no objection subject to the recommendations in the Noise Report being adhered to.
-Condition 13 is proposed to address this matter.
-Noise from guests staying in the suites is likely to be similar to employees working away from home, temporary employees, people new to the city looking for permanent accommodation who are currently accommodated in other parts of the City. - 8.8 The hotel car park is to be reorganised to create 16 additional car parking spaces.
-The application plan indicates 3 other car parking spaces but they are undersized and have not been included as part of this assessment.
-For parking purposes the site falls within the "Central Area" as defined by the SPG.
-There is no maximum or minimum car parking provision required.
-The number of parking spaces proposed does not infringe the Authority's parking standards.
+It should be noted that the 21m standard is not infringed in this case as there is a separation distance of 26m.